Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 \subsubsection{Second Order Transport -- Deterministic Case}

-We now turn our attention to approximate filters determined by deterministic mean field maps.
-We define, for $\hv_{n+1}$ given by (\ref{eq:recall}b), $\hmu=\law(\hv_{n+1})$, as in the previous subsection dropping explicit $n$-dependence on the measure $\hmu$ and on the data $\yd$.
-We seek to approximate the exact transport \eqref{eq:mf0} by mean field maps in the form
+We now turn our attention to approximate filters defined by deterministic mean field maps.
+We seek to approximate the exact transport \eqref{eq:mf0} by mean field maps with the sample path form